-Each PJM Market Participant that is a Load Serving Entity (LSE) or non-synchronized buyer that is not part of an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 incurs a Non-Synchronized Reserve Obligation based on their Load Ratio Share and applicable reserve zone's Non-Synchronized Reserve assigned during that hour requirements during that hour.
-A Load Serving Entity (LSE) whose reserve obligations are satisfied through an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 does not have a Non-Synchronized Reserve Obligation.
+Each PJM Market Participant that is a Load Serving Entity (LSE) or non-synchronized buyer that is not part of an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 incurs a Non-Synchronized Reserve Obligation based on their Load Ratio Share and applicable reserve zone's requirements during that hour.
+A Load Serving Entity (LSE) whose reserve obligations are satisfied through an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 Reserve obligations are satisfied through an agreement to share reserves with external entities subject to the requirements in NERC Reliability Standard BAL-002 does not have a Non-Synchronized Reserve Obligation.

-PJM separately allocates the charges associated with Non-Synchronized Reserve Market Clearing Price Credits and Non-Synchronized Reserve Load Opportunity Cost Credits and appearincludes them on the billing statement as one billing line item:
+PJM separately allocates the charges associated with Non-Synchronized Reserve Market Clearing Price Credits and Non-Synchronized Reserve Load Opportunity Cost Credits and includes them on the billing statement as one billing line item:

-Non-Synchronized Reserve Charge = Non-Synchronized Reserve Market Clearing Price Charge + Non-Synchronized Reserve Lost Opportunity Cost Charge
+• Non-Synchronized Reserve Charge = Non-Synchronized Reserve Market Clearing Price Charge + Non-Synchronized Reserve Lost Opportunity Cost Charge